Melinda B. Norris, M.B.A.

 - B.A., Furman University

-I returned to the region to be closer to my family; my mom actually discovered the open visiting professor position at Coker College for me.
+I returned to the region to be closer to my family; my mom actually discovered the open visiting professor position at Coker University for me.
 In my interview with the late former college president, I knew I found my professional career “home.”

 I am devoting my life to the students that I have the honor to teach in the classroom.
 My hope is that I inspire students to perform at their personal best.
 To me, being at Coker is really about developing relationships with students, creating classroom environments that promote integrity and respect, and providing students with opportunities to take ownership of their learning by engaging students in projects for meaningful experiences.